siduction/sidu-manual/data/en/0310-part-size-examp_en.md

 + **fdisk / cfdisk**: a console program for partition tables of the type *msdos - MBR*
   Note: *fdisk* should only be used for old hardware that does not support *GPT - UEFI*.
   *fdisk* is the classic text mode program, while *cfdisk* has a more user-friendly ncurses interface.
 The manual page [Partitioning with cfdisk](0314-part-cfdisk_en.md#partitioning-with-fdisk) provides more information about the program.

-> **Caution**
-> When using any partitioning software, there is a risk of data loss.
-Always back up important data to another disk in advance.

 **Mounted partitions** (also swap) must be detached before editing.
 You can do this by entering to following command as **root**: